spack/spack/lib/spack/docs/packaging_guide.rst

 .. note::

-   Versions should be listed in descending order, from newest to oldest.
+   By convention, we list versions in descending order, from newest to oldest.

 .. note::